ammaranwb/ToDoWaves-Chrome-Extension/README.md

-# Chrome Extension: Task and Note Manager
+# Chrome Extension: ToDoWaves

-Welcome to the Task and Note Manager Chrome extension project!
+Welcome to the Tasks and Note Manager Chrome extension project!
 This extension is built using HTML, CSS, and JavaScript, and it aims to provide a simple yet powerful task management and note-taking solution right in your browser.

 ## Features